The Patriot Post® · Lincoln's Legacy at 200

 Three weeks before this anniversary, Barack Obama insisted on using Abraham Lincoln’s Bible as he took his inaugural presidential oath of office.
 Those who know our nation’s distinguished history understand why Obama then proceeded to choke on that oath.

-Obama, the nation’s first president whose heritage is half-African-American, chose Lincoln’s Bible as a race-bait constituent play on Lincoln’s status as “The Great Emancipator,” though Obama himself is certainly not the descendant of slaves.
+Obama, the nation’s first president whose heritage is half-African-American, chose Lincoln’s Bible as a race-bait prop to appease a subservient constituency, playing off of Lincoln’s status as “The Great Emancipator” – though Obama himself is certainly not the descendant of slaves.
 His father was, in fact, an African national, which is why, in his case, the hyphenated “African-American” is appropriate.
 His ancestors may well have been slaveholders, though – because tens of millions of Africans have been enslaved by other Africans in centuries past.
 And, even though Chattel (house and field) and Pawnship (debt and ransom) slavery was legally abolished in most African nations by the 1930s, countless African men, women and children remain enslaved today, at least those who escape the slaughter of tribal genocide.

 The contrast between Obama and Ronald Reagan is akin to the contrast between Lincoln and George Washington.
 While Presidents Washington and Reagan were advocates of American Liberty and Rule of Law, Lincoln was and Obama is an advocate of rule of men, the irrevocable terminus of the latter being tyranny.
 Lincoln was not a defender of the “Unalienable Rights of Man,” and neither is Obama.